Your guide to throwing an unforgettable baby shower!

 This cute online boutique styles adorable baby clothes into flower bouquets and cupcakes for a one-of-a-kind baby shower gift.
 Just make sure the host doesn’t mistakenly stick the “bouquet” into a vase!

 Dotty Bee, www.dottybee.net

 The perfect online destination for savvy shoppers, BaoBae has items from more than a dozen boutiques and designers, making it a one-stop-shop for everything a mum-to-be will need.
 Pay online through PayPal and your gift will be delivered to an address in Hong Kong within three working days.
 We love its baby hampers for an easy gift option.

 This Australian clothing line has spread across Asia to become a mainstay in Hong Kong.
 A go-to spot for clothing and toys for newborns, babies and beyond, this Sassy Mama favourite is sure to be a staple in any baby’s wardrobe.
 It also carries cute accessories, stuffed animals and sweet cards.

-Seed Heritage, locations throughout Hong Kong, www.seedheritage.com
+Seed Heritage, various locations across Hong Kong, www.seedheritage.com

 Malabar Baby, www.malabarbaby.com

 This store stands out for its stylish clothing and baby furniture.
 Many of its items fall perfectly into the gift category as they are whimsical and beautiful, as well as being a real treat for a mum to receive.